 In this article, we’ll clarify the distinction between a parking ticket citation and a speeding ticket and explain the potential consequences of each.
 By understanding the difference between these two types of traffic infringement notices , you can make informed decisions about how to respond to infringement notice and avoid future legal issues.

-Traffic Ticket’s Court Notice Sent ..!!
-How NJMCDirect Website’s homepage work ?
+How NJMCDirect Website’s homepage work ? en español or english

 New Jersey Citizens may pay their traffic summons online, in the comfort of their home, by using a check, debit, or credit card.
-There is no waiting in line at the counter of Municipal Court to make the parking ticket payment at NJMCDirect Website from your mobile phone or computer.
+NJMCDirect Website relives you the parking ticket payment waiting in line at the counter of Municipal Court and Use your mobile phone or computer.
 Avoid Legal Ticket Penalties, please make sure to make early court fine payments.

 For credit or debit cards transactions or e-checks, you will be required to pay an additional processing charged amount that will be calculated and displayed.
 You must hit the final submit button to ensure your ticket payment amount has successfully submitted.
 If done correctly, you will receive an email with a 9 digit confirmation number along with Payment date.
 Traffic Summons Payments can be completed offline or New Jersey Traffic Summonses to be processed online.
 The fast, secure, convenient way to find NJ Traffic Ticket information online.
 Municipal Court Office Contact Details of Irvington, Passaic and kearny (kearnynj.org) are provided for Checks and money orders payments.